AEMBOT/FRC_2018/CONVENTIONS.md

 Variables and methods should be typed in camelBack.
 Classes should be typed in PascalCase.
 ```
 SystemsManager sysManager = new SystemsManager();

-## SMB's Thoughts
+```
+**SMB's Thoughts**
 Use names that are as most like natural English: capital acronyms, underscores_for_spaces when spaces are not allowed, which allows for natural hyphenation, function names with underscores (more readable like spaces in English).
 Don't be too rigid.
 Let go of rules when they don't work so well.
 (Computer programmers sometimes have a psyhology of rigid rules like programming languages.
-The computer is rigid but you're human.)
+The computer is rigid, but you're human.)

-```
 Constants which are only used in the local scope may be in all capitals.
 However, constants which are accessible members must be in PascalCase.
 ```
 public final int SystemIdentifier = 0;